digital-asset/ex-models/mongoDB_ODS/README.md

     where `NUM` specifies the number of ratings to submit.
 This will also create the initial _Data_Scientist_ user, under whom all rater and rating information is loaded onto the ledger.

     If you don't include `--test NUM`, the entire ratings matrix is loaded: 100,836 entries.
 Please see **Performance Considerations** below.

+    To inspect the ledger and the contracts being created, use Navigator.
+Go to <http://localhost:4000> and login as user **Data_Scientist** (the only option in the dropdown).

 1. To shut down the submitter, the sandbox, the containers, and Navigator, run: